 Fig. 1.
 X-ray images from rotating sensor of knee with prosthesis.
+Medical imaging plays two roles in arthroplasty.
+The first is in performing the surgery, where image guidance and automation are becoming routine [3].
+The second is examination after surgery.
+During the life of the prosthesis, it is of clinical interest to characterize kinecorrespondence, as it continues to become more important.
 X-ray imaging is the modality of choice when examining bones and the skeletal structure in situ.
-With the ultimate task being to understand the forces at work in the joint, we would like to determine the three-dimensional (3-D) placement and movement of both the bones and prosthesis.
+With the ultimate task being to understand the forces at work in the joint, we would like to determine the 3-D placement and movement of both the bones and prosthesis.
 This may be decomposed into a static phase of determining 3-D shape and a dynamic phase of tracking under the assumption of rigid body or nearly rigid body motion.